JozefCeluch/AndroidMultiPane/README.md

 # AndroidMultiPane
-A simple implementation of master-detail pattern with RecyclerView that can display the currently selected item in dual-pane mode and also multi-select
+A simple implementation of master-detail pattern with RecyclerView that can display the currently selected item in dual-pane mode and also multi-select.

+Work in progress...